rogerliria/MIT-Trading-Competition-2024/README.md

 # MIT Trading Competition 2024

-Welcome to the **MIT Trading Competition 2024** repository!
-This repository contains the resources and code developed for the 17th Annual Intercollegiate Trading Competition held on November 9-10, 2024.
+Welcome to my **MIT Trading Competition 2024** repository!
+I participated in the 17th Annual Intercollegiate Trading Competition held on November 9-10, 2024, and this repository contains the resources and code I developed for the competition.

 ## Table of Contents